nickradunovic/rag-hackaton/README.md

 This process allows the LLM to have access to current and updated information that may not have been included in its initial training.

 The main challenge during this stage is retrieving, organizing, and reasoning over potentially multiple knowledge bases.

+### Before you start coding

+Make sure to read the README fully, study the provided code in this repository, and have a look at the steps and information included in (this)[https://www.datacamp.com/tutorial/llama-index-adding-personal-data-to-llms] tutorial.

 ## Hackathon Details